jan-harm/ngspice_model_search/readme.md

 # simulation model retriever

-intended to make finding models easy and select possible on some parameters.
+intended to make finding models easy.

 targets
 - search thru all text files and remember the extension.